 - Before starting any installation or maintenance procedures, disconnect all power to the package. - All electrical procedures must be in compliance with all national, state, and local codes and requirements. - A certified electrician should connect all wiring. - Refer to the electrical wiring diagram provided with the unit before starting any installation or maintenance work. - Release all vacuum from the affected components before removing, loosening, or servicing any covers, guards, fittings, connections, or other devices. - Notify appropriate hospital personnel if repairs or maintenance will affect available vacuum levels. - Prior to using the LifeLine® "Oil-Less" Rotary Vane Medical Vacuum System, the medical facility must have a Certifier perform all installation tests as specified in NFPA 99.
-The medical facility is also responsible for ensuring that the medical vacuum meets the minimum requirements for medical vacuum as specified in NFPA 99. - This is a high speed, rotating piece of machinery.
+The medical facility is also responsible for ensuring that the medical vacuum meets the minimum requirements as specified in NFPA 99. - This is a high speed, rotating piece of machinery.
 Do not attempt to service any part while machine is in operation.

-- To prevent automatic starting, disconnect all electrical power before performing any maintenance functions. - Do not operate unit without guards, shields or screens in place. - Make sure that all loose articles, packing material, and tools are clear of the package. - Check all safety devices periodically for proper operation. - Electrical service must be the same as specified on the control panel nameplate or damage to the equipment may occur. - Vibration during shipment can loosen electrical terminals, fuse inserts, and mechanical connections.
+- To prevent automatic starting, disconnect all electrical power before performing any maintenance. - Do not operate unit without guards, shields or screens in place. - Make sure that all loose articles, packing material, and tools are clear of the package. - Check all safety devices periodically for proper operation. - The "Manual" mode of operation should only be used for emergencies such as a printed circuit board malfunction and should not be used for normal operation. - Electrical service must be the same as specified on the control panel nameplate or damage to the equipment may occur. - Vibration during shipment can loosen electrical terminals, fuse inserts, and mechanical connections.
 Tighten all electrical connections prior to energizing the control panel.